LiamFallon213/DnD/Locations/Dorn/Centoria/Kamada.md

 Kamada is an organized shintollike religion that lies at the core of religious life on the eastern continent.
+It's religous center is in the Yuradosa forest in Nimono.